mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

       str.__proto__.__proto__.toString = function () {return "evil";};
     };

-    // Now, in a content script, you just want to retrieve an element though: var node = document.getElementById("element");
+    // After following line content script, will be compromised: var node = document.getElementById("element");
     // Then your CS is totally out of control.
-    // This is why `document` is a CS proxy that ensure `getElementById` being
+    // In order to avoid such malicious `getElementById`,
-    // the native DOM method you are expecting.
+    // `document` handed to the content script is wrapped via proxy.

-    // Second proxy feature is to hold different attribute sets, so that,
+    // In addition proxy base wrappers protect property leaking to the content,
-    // the following `myCustomAttribute` is not visible from the web page.
+    // so that, the following `myCustomAttribute` is not visible from the web page.
     // Nor `myCustomAttribute` would be visible from the CS if this line
     // was executed from the document.
     node.myCustomAttribute = "something";